Dead Rising 2

 Is it any good?

-It's fun for the most part, but this "Mature"-rated game is most definitely not for young eyes.
-Not only can you kill zombies with guns, swords and chainsaws but also with unconventional weapons, such as a giant foam finger, construction helmet, wheelchair, or stuffed animal.
-The ability to fuse items together, such as a vacuum cleaner with saw blades that sucks zombies in and chops them to pieces, only increases the carnage.
-Unlike the original, this game also supports two-player co-op for those who want to play online with a friend.
+This violent zombie killing adventure is better than ever thanks to its visual updates and extra content for newer consoles and PCs, but its definitely not for young eyes.
+Players get the option to kill zombies with guns, swords, and chainsaws as well as with unconventional weapons.
+For example, a giant foam finger, construction helmet, wheelchair, and stuffed animal can destroy these creatures.
+You're also given the ability to fuse items together, such as a vacuum cleaner with saw blades that suck zombies in and chops them to pieces.
+Lest we forget this game was first to introduce deadly weapon combinations like the “Portamower” and “Paddlesaw.”
+Unlike the original Dead Rising, the game also supports two-player co-op for those who want to play online with a friend, and bloody four-player gladiator battles.

 Families can talk about...

-Families can also discuss whether they think it is acceptable for older gamers to find entertainment in this sort of carnage.
+Families can talk about violence in video games.
+Do you think it's acceptable for older gamers to find entertainment in this sort of carnage?
 Is it a harmless way for adults to unwind after a tough day?
 Or can games like this desensitize us to real-life violence and gore?